minhqto/minhqto/README.md

 ## Currently working on:

-- Adding cool user-engaging products to https://mypalate.ca/
+- Adding cool user-engaging features to https://mypalate.ca/
 - Making sure I can reverse a linked list

 <!--